 If you want to sleep on the train without fear of losing of your backpack, invest in a carabiner and use it to hook a bungee cord, string, belt -- whatever you want -- through a backpack strap and to an overhead rack or the leg of your chair.
 It's not as heavy as a padlock but will prevent thieves, as unhooking your backpack would draw too much attention to them.

 Safety on the Night Train

 Overnight trains might sound dangerous, but they're typically just as safe as traveling in the day.

 If you're lucky, you'll be able to buy a ticket for a train with a sleeper carriage.
 You'll be able to sleep in a bed if that's the case, which makes for a more comfortable journey and a higher chance of you getting some sleep.
-With sleeper cars, I usually put my backpack at one end of my bed and sleep with my feet on it.
+With sleeper cars, put your backpack at one end of the bed and sleep with your feet on it.
 Remember, though, you'll be in a car with plenty of people, who are likely to wake up if anyone tries to do anything, so you don't need to worry much.

 If you're less fortunate, you'll be taking a regular train overnight.
 In this case, you'll be sitting the whole way and unlikely to fall asleep.
-I usually wrap the strap of my daypack around my foot while I'm sleeping upright to keep it by my side.
+Wrap the strap of your daypack around your foot while you're sleeping upright to keep it by your side.
 Or you can do the carabiner trick mentioned above.